elros28/shark-attacks/README.md

 ## Countries

-As expected the top three countries with more shark attack victims are USA, Australia and South Africa.
-Long after them, Papua New Guinea, New Zealand, Brazil and Mexico follow, with other Asian and African countries and islands in the tail:

 ### Top 3

+As expected the top three countries with more shark attack victims are USA, Australia and South Africa:

 ![Top 3](img/top3_map.png)

 ### Tailing

+Long after them, Papua New Guinea, New Zealand, Brazil and Mexico follow, with other Asian and African countries and islands in the tail:

 ![Tail](img/excluding_top_3_map.png)